pkhead/soundbox/README.md

 # soundbox
 ![logo](logo.svg)

-A free and cross-platform application used for creating tunes.
+A free and cross-platform tool for people who wish to have an easy-to-use yet comprehensive tool for creating tunes.

-## Goals
-Soundbox is mainly targeted towards hobbyists who wish to have a simple and lightweight tool for creating music.
-It should be relatively easy to figure out how to use this application.

 ## Features
 - Pattern-based grid sequencer